 The concept of an “appeal to heaven” is an important concept in Locke’s thought.
 Locke assumes that people, when they leave the state of nature, create a government with some sort of constitution that specifies which entities are entitled to exercise which powers.
 Locke also assumes that these powers will be used to protect the rights of the people and to promote the public good.
 In cases where there is a dispute between the people and the government about whether the government is fulfilling its obligations, there is no higher human authority to which one can appeal.
 The only appeal left, for Locke, is the appeal to God.
 The “appeal to heaven,” therefore, involves taking up arms against your opponent and letting God judge who is in the right.

-In Locke's Letter Concerning Toleration, he develops several lines of arguments that are intended to establish the proper spheres for religion and politics.
+In Locke’s Letter Concerning Toleration, he develops several lines of argument that are intended to establish the proper spheres for religion and politics.
 His central claims are that government should not use force to try to bring people to the true religion and that religious societies are voluntary organizations that have no right to use coercive power over their own members or those outside their group.
 One recurring line of argument that Locke uses is explicitly religious.
 Locke argues that neither the example of Jesus nor the teaching of the New Testament gives any indication that force is a proper way to bring people to salvation.
 He also frequently points out what he takes to be clear evidence of hypocrisy, namely that those who are so quick to persecute others for small differences in worship or doctrine are relatively unconcerned with much more obvious moral sins that pose an even greater threat to their eternal state.